troelsselch/Laundrette/README.md

 ## TODO

-- Find TODOs, remove dies and prints.
+- Find TODOs, remove dies.
 - Logger (should this be included in the api?)
 - Test cases using dummy adapter